-VCCL is becoming CCL next year.
-In effect, they are changing the name.
-The 15 member clubs have established a new league, based on a common interest in providing a competitive environment and one that does not “overplay” the players, with flexibility in mind and a focus on both development and showcase opportunities for the oldest players.
-CCL in the fall will commence a 14- game schedule, which will mean every team from U15 up plays every other team in their age group; gone are the days of VCCL North and VCCL South.
+CCL (Club Champions League)is a league made up of 16 clubs based on a common interest in providing a competitive environment and one that does not “overplay” the players, with flexibility in mind and a focus on both development and showcase opportunities for the oldest players.
+CCL in the fall will commence a 15- game schedule, which will mean every team from U11 up plays every other team in their age group; gone are the days of VCCL North and VCCL South.
 As many of these teams are “local” changes will be minimal though we will split home and away games with SOCA, Beach FC, Roanoke, FC Richmond, and Virginia Legacy.
 Games will be played through the fall and winter seasons with teams sitting out in the spring for high school.
 SYA and the CCL are both very supportive of players’ high school experiences and believe that combining a heavy club schedule with five days a week for high school in the spring is contrary to players’ best interest.
-Therefore spring game and training schedules will be minimized with only two games during the traditional spring season in 2014.
+Therefore spring game and training schedules will be minimized with only two games during the traditional spring season in 2015.
 The CCL schedule for the entire year will be sent to teams by the end of June.

-One change to CCL this year is that teams will participate in the CCL Showcase as part of regular league play, and there will be two showcases- the traditional November- December timeframe and then a second one in February.
+One change to CCL this year is that teams will participate in two CCL Showcases as part of regular league play, the traditional November-timeframe and then a second one in February.
 This is a particularly nice opportunity for CCL teams to play before college coaches without investing in a tournament to do so.